Premature end of primary result serialization

-#2 Updated by John Lumley about 1 year ago
+#2 Updated by John Lumley over 1 year ago

 Problem still persists after recent (31st July) updates....
 The receiver sOut trail has been reduced to SequenceNormalizerWithSpaceSeparator -> XMLIndenterPE -> XMLEmitter, but otherwise pretty much the same.
 Closing sOut before destination.closeAnd Notify() corrects the issue.

 The destination is a Serializer with a StreamResult .result field (for which .writer is nul)l and .mustClose is true (The output is indeed going to be a file as it is generated from the -o: argument of net.sf.saxon.Transform.main())

 I don't appear to be doing anything at all out of the ordinary - merely executing net.sf.saxon.Transform.main() programmatically (in IntelliJ) rather than from the command line

 #4 Updated by Michael Kay over 1 year ago

 It's working for me, simply running Transform from the command line with -o:out.xml.